 Advantages of doing the drawings yourself.
-Fortunately, if you can do the patent application, you can probably do the patent drawings yourself, too.
-You'll need to learn some U.S. Patent and Trademark Office (USPTO) rules, and there's a certain learning curve.
+Fortunately, if you can write the patent application yourself, you can probably draft the patent drawings yourself, too.
+You will need to learn some PTO rules, and there will be a certain learning curve.
 But there are many rewards.
-In addition to saving a ton of money on the application, you will be able to:
+In addition to saving money on the application, you will be able to:

 Prepare and file a provisional patent application online, with Nolo’s easy-to-use Online Provisional Patent Application.

 If you are artistically and photographically challenged, modern computer-aided drawing (CAD) programs are close to miraculous.
 They let you produce accurate drawings even if you qualify as a certified drafting dunce.
 And you can correct mistakes as easily as you correct typos with a word processor.

 If you have a scanner, you can scan a photograph and import the scanned image into a CAD program.
 If you have a digital camera, you can photograph the object and transfer the image directly to your computer through a cable.
 Once it's there, tracing it is easy (and because you use a mouse instead of a pen, you don't even need a steady hand to trace the image).

-Drawing from scratch.
 You can also use a CAD program to draw your invention from scratch.
 For this, you'll be better off with a program that lets you construct a three-dimensional representation of your invention by using and modifying geometric building blocks.
 You can then manipulate the model to produce different views and perspectives.